 Photo: In autumn, some fresh juvenile Black-bellied Plovers (at right) can be quite gold-washed throughout.
-A daintier specimen adorning this fresh, golden finery could perhaps cause some identification issues, perhaps at first glance resembling an American Golden-Plover (at left).
+A daintier specimen adorning this bright, golden finery could perhaps cause some identification issues, perhaps at first glance resembling an American Golden-Plover (at left).

 Primary Field Marks

 With American Golden, the rump is brown and the underwing is uniformly grayish.
-With Black-bellied, the rump is white and the whitish underwing shows black to the axillaries, or, “armpits.”
+With Black-bellied, the rump is white, and the whitish underwing shows black to the axillaries, or, “armpits.”